-Over the last seven years, Giaimo has grown to 10 staff with expertise in architecture, design, project management, BIM, cultural heritage, conservation, and sustainability.
+Over the last seven years, Giaimo has grown into a diverse team with expertise in architecture, design, cultural heritage, conservation, and sustainability.

-Ria is a Project Manager and Designer with a decade of international experience in design and conservation.
+Ria is an Architect and heritage professional with a decade of international experience in design and conservation.
 She currently serves on the Board of Directors for the Canadian Association of Heritage Professionals (CAHP).
-Over the last six years at Giaimo, she has overseen countless projects from concept design through construction administration.
+Over the last seven years at Giaimo, she has overseen countless projects from concept design through construction administration.
 Her project delivery is intuitive.
 Whether it is designing an extension to a home, restoring a 15-storey heritage facade, collaborating with consultants, refreshing weary interior spaces, intensifying the city’s properties, or producing fantastical hand-drawn illustrations - she brings an extraordinary versatility to her work.
-Her current projects include The Oculus, 211 Yonge Street where she is exploring sustainable solutions for circular construction, material salvage, and reuse that reduce building waste and embodied carbon emissions.
+Recent projects include Sunday School Lofts, August, and 211 Yonge Street where she is exploring sustainable solutions for circular construction, material salvage, and reuse that reduce building waste and embodied carbon emissions.

 Ria's interest in blurring the boundaries between theory, visual arts, photography, and architectural design is evident in her academic work and continues to bring a valuable perspective to her professional practice.
 She has been a member of the American Society of Architectural Illustrators since 2015 where her architectural illustrations were published and recognized with three distinction awards.
 Her most recent group photography exhibit, Where One is Far and Gone was showcased at 401 Richmond’s Gallery 44 in Toronto.

-Over the last six years at Giaimo, Joanne has ensured that the studio is always running smoothly.
+Over the last eight years at Giaimo, Joanne has ensured that the studio is always running smoothly.
 She currently oversees HR and accounting, balancing the operational performance of the practice while fostering a positive and productive environment.
-She has over a decade of diverse experience in the brokerage business, from project coordination to research and analysis.
+Prior to joining Giaimo, Joanne had over a decade of diverse experience in the brokerage business, from project coordination to research and analysis.

 OAA, MRAIC, CAHP